riverdaleGithub/processing_23_24/1/readme.md

 ### Part 3.
 Creaste an Emoji

-Create a emoji expressing some type of information: feeling, season, thoughts, etc. This may be an Take a look here for some ideas: <a href="https://emojipedia.org/">Emoji Reference</a>
+Create an emoji expressing some type of information: feeling, season, thoughts, etc. This may be an existing emoji, or your own new emoji!
+Take a look here for some ideas: <a href="https://emojipedia.org/">Emoji Reference</a>

 <details>